6 tips to make your home workspace more ergonomic

-More and more people are working from home to avoid illness.
-But propped up on your couch or slumped over your kitchen table is not the healthiest way to work remotely.
+More and more people are working from home, but propped up on your couch or slumped over your kitchen table is not the healthiest way to work remotely.

 A more ergonomic set-up can help you stay comfortable and avoid injury.
-Athletic trainer Niki Gay, Palmetto Health-USC Orthopedic Center, offered some advice on easy ways you can improve your workspace.
+Athletic trainer Niki Gay offered some advice on easy ways you can improve your workspace.

 - Designate a workspace at home that has an adjustable chair with arms and backrest to help with comfort while sitting.